Security-Onion-Solutions/securityonion-docs/grid.rst

 Load Average
 ~~~~~~~~~~~~

-The 1 minute, 5 minute, and 15 minute load averages for the node.
+The ``Load Average`` field shows the 1 minute, 5 minute, and 15 minute load averages for the node.
 Note that on systems with high numbers of CPU cores, this average can be equally as high.
 For example, if a system has 128 cores then a load average of 128 generally indicates that all 128 cores are working at the peak capacity.
 Exceeding that number can indicate that some cores are bottlenecked due to waiting on I/O.

 Redis Queue Size
 ~~~~~~~~~~~~~~~~

-The ``Redis Queue Size`` shows the number of events queued in :ref:`redis` waiting to be ingested into :ref:`elasticsearch`.
+The ``Redis Queue Size`` field shows the number of events queued in :ref:`redis` waiting to be ingested into :ref:`elasticsearch`.
 If this number is either steady or falling then it indicates the system is able to keep up with the current traffic flow.
 If this number is continually increasing then it can indicate a problem with ingest times taking too long for the amount of events that are being generated.
 Occasional increases are expected during traffic bursts but should eventually start to decrease once the high traffic flow period ends.

 Inbound Monitor Traffic
 ~~~~~~~~~~~~~~~~~~~~~~~